news-r/website/README.md

 Though some packages have already been developed, the aim is ultimately to have a whole suite of tools that ease the analysis of media data.

+You can explore the open-source software already made available on our [software page](/software).

 In hope you too believe that we should see more media scrutiny and freedom of speech, that is you also trust they're complimentary and not mutually exclusive, please head to our [contributing page](/contributing) to co-operate.